 To make these butterscotch blondies, we start with butter.
-A whole lot of it is creamed into a mixture of sugars.
-Eggs and vanilla are added next, followed by a few dry ingredients.
-Before baking, butterscotch chips and chopped pecans are added to the mix, along with an extra sprinkle of salt.
-That’s it.
-Butterscotch blondies are literally the easiest thing you’ll make all week.
+First, cream butter with the sugar.
+Next, eggs and vanilla add to the mix, followed by a few dry ingredients.
+Finally, before baking, butterscotch chips and chopped pecans stir in with an extra sprinkle of salt.
+That’s it!
+Butterscotch blondies might be the easiest thing you make all week.

 After baking, these butterscotch blondies keep well in the freezer, maybe forever, but will otherwise be cozy in an airtight container for 2-3 days.
 I find that butterscotch blondies are best shared with a friend or two, so maybe make a double (or triple?) batch and love the crap out of your neighbors.
 Give these yummy treats a try, and if you’re looking to share the love, I hope you’ll pour it out with a healthy dose of thanks.
 I love y’all- have a great weekend.

 If you like these butterscotch blondies, be sure to check out: